ibm-cloud-architecture/dba-onboarding-automation/README.md

                     1. **Show in Details View**: Name, Content Size, Last Modifier, Date Last Modified, Major Version Number, Description
                     1. **Show in Magazine View**: Name, Last Modifier, Date Last Modified, Likes, Tags, Downloads, Comments
                     1. Note: if you are unable to specify the fields above, you may need to recreate your repository.
-            1. For the BAW target object store, ensure that the repository configuration setting for **General, Display Name** is set to **Workflow Operations**
+            1. For the BAW target object store, ensure that the repository configuration setting for **General, Display Name** is set to **Workflow Operations** - *Skip for Openshift env*
         1. Menus
             1. Copy the **Default document context menu** menu option and add options for **Launch Process** and **Share**  (Share is only needed for Additional Assets section)
                 1. Update your desktop and update **Context Menus - Content Context Menus** - **Document context menu** to the new menu